healthy-chicken-saladeers/rag_detective/docs/deploy-custom-container-BERT-vertex.md

 docker push $IMAGE_URI
 ```

 The `-f` flag specifies the Dockerfile to use for building the image, and the `-t` flag tags the resulting image with the Image URI.
-Pushing the image uploads it to the GCR where it is stored in your Google Cloud project and is accessible by your Project ID.
+Pushing the image uploads it to the GCR where it is stored in the Google Cloud project and is accessible by the Project ID.

 ## Step 2: Upload Model to Vertex AI

-To upload your model to Vertex AI, execute the following command:
+To upload the model to Vertex AI, execute the following command:

 ```shell
 gcloud beta ai models upload \